What is a pleural biopsy?

 of pleural tissue will be removed.

-- You will be asked to hold still, exhale deeply, or hold your breath at certain times
+Your healthcare provider may ask you to hold still, exhale deeply, or hold your breath

-- The tissues samples will be sent to a lab.
+The tissue samples will be sent to a lab.

 What happens after a pleural biopsy?

-After the procedure, your blood pressure, pulse, and breathing will be watched.
-You
+After the procedure, your healthcare provider will watch your blood pressure, pulse,

-the puncture site will be checked for bleeding or other fluid.
+Your provider will check the dressing over the puncture site for bleeding or other

 If you had an outpatient procedure, you will go home when your healthcare provider